sharan0276/MLOps/Labs/Data_Labs/DVC_Labs/Lab_2/README.md

 ---

-# Penguin Classifier with FastAPI and MLflow
+# Penguin Classifier with FastAPI, MLflow, and DVC

-This project demonstrates how to build, train, and deploy a machine learning model using FastAPI and track all training and inference activity with MLflow.
-The machine learning model predicts the species of a penguin based on bill length, bill depth, flipper length, and body mass.
+End-to-End MLOps Workflow: Data → Training → Model Versioning → API Inference Logging

-The lab consists of four major components:
+This project demonstrates a complete MLOps workflow using:
-1. Data loading and preprocessing
+    1. DVC for dataset and model versioning
-2. Model training and artifact generation
+    2. MLflow for experiment, training, and inference tracking
-3. FastAPI prediction service
+    3. FastAPI for serving real-time predictions
-4. MLflow experiment tracking across training and inference
+    4. Scikit-learn for model training

-Screenshot placeholders are included so that MLflow UI outputs can be added to the document.
+The model predicts penguin species (Adelie, Gentoo, Chinstrap) using bill length, bill depth, flipper length, and body mass.

 ---------------------------------------------------------------------